craff/pacomb/README.md

 ]
 ```

-The extension `[%%parser ...]` modifies the behaviour of let-bindings, which
+The extension `[%%parser ...]` extend expression with grammars of type `'a
-are used for defining grammars.
-This applies both for `let` and `let rec`, the
-latter being used for recursive grammars.
-An extension `[%grammar]` is also
+Grammar.t` and modifies the behaviour of let-bindings especially recursive
+ones to use `declare_grammar`, `set_grammar` and `grammar_family`. recursive
+grammars.
+Recall that due to the limitation of ppx, we use a sub syntax of
+OCaml expression for grammars.
+It is therefore not a good idea to use "=>" as
+an infix inside `[%parse ...]`.

-provided at the level of expressions.
-We give below the BNF grammar for the
+We give below the BNF grammar for the extension, together with a sketch of
-extension, together with a sketch of its semantics.
+its semantics.
 ```
 grammar ::= rule                                                   itself
        | grammar ; rule                                       Grammar.alt